 - An Individual Healthcare Plan will be developed - A appropriate number of staff will be trained in identifying the symptoms and triggers for epilepsy, including administering medication - There will be a trained member of staff available at all times to deliver emergency medication.
-Details will be recorded on the pupil's Healthcare Plan - A medical room with a bed will be kept available so that if needed the pupil will be able to rest following a seizure, in a safe supervised place - The school will offer support with a mentoring or buddying system to help broaden an understanding of the condition - The school will enable students to take a full part in all outings and activities - The school will make necessary adjustments e.g. exam timings, coursework deadlines, timetables - The school will liaise fully with parents and health professionals
+Details will be recorded on the pupil's Healthcare Plan - A medical room with a bed will be kept available so that if needed the pupil will be able to rest following a seizure, in a safe supervised place - The school will enable students to take a full part in all outings and activities - The school will make necessary adjustments e.g. exam timings, coursework deadlines, timetables - The school will liaise fully with parents and health professionals